 Does your dog legally have to wear a collar and an ID tag, even though he may be microchipped?

-When out on my dog walks, I have noticed more and more of my clients will just use a harness with an ID tag, however if the dog escapes from the house without his harness, there could be problems reuniting it with its owners.
+When out on my dog walks, I have noticed that more and more of my clients will use a harness with an I.D. tag.
+However, if the dog escapes from the house without its harness, there could be problems reuniting it with its owners.

 The Law and Microchipping

-After the 6 April 2016, every dog in the UK must legally be microchipped and also registered on one of the commercial authorised data bases, and in addition, wear a dog tag in a public place.
+After 6 April 2016, every dog in the U.K. must legally be microchipped and registered on one of the commercial authorised databases.
+In addition, wear a dog tag in a public place.

-I personally, consider some things as vital for my dogs, and obviously ID is first on the list.
+I consider some things vital for my dogs, and obviously, I.D. is first on the list.
 I use microchips and collar tags.
-An ID collar tag can be read by anyone, and microchips can be scanned by Vets or Dog Wardens, as a back-up in case the house collar has been removed.
-My own dogs wear a collar constantly for this reason.
+Anyone can read an I.D. collar tag, and microchips can be scanned by Vets or Dog Wardens as a backup if the house collar has been removed.
+My dogs wear a collar constantly for this reason.

-I would also suggest that you take several, clear photographs of your dog with your phone.
-A full body shot, a profile head shot and a head shot face on, which will all help to identify your dog should he go missing.
+I would also suggest that you take several clear photographs of your dog with your phone.
+A full body shot, a profile headshot, and a headshot face, will help identify your dog should he go missing.
 You can also use them on social media posts and posters to put up around your neighbourhood to help with his return.